Navigation Slidewheel

 Now rotate the pointer clockwise so that it lines up with the Latitude, 54° on the outer scale.

 Since the pointer crossed the inner index, move to the next spiral inwards.
-The pointer is now indicating the Adjustment Angle of 37.65° It is usually more comfortable to turn the entire wheel in your hands so that the pointer is level and you can easily read the numbers underneath it.
+The pointer is now indicating the Transfer Angle of 37.65° It is usually more comfortable to turn the entire wheel in your hands so that the pointer is level and you can easily read the numbers underneath it.

-Flip the nav wheel to the Height side and align the pointer to the outer index, and use it to select the Adjustment Angle 37.65° on the black digits of the inner spiral.
+Flip the nav wheel to the Height side and align the pointer to the outer index, and use it to select the Transfer Angle 37.65° on the black digits of the inner spiral.
 Note that this spiral goes the other way from the LHA spiral, so the desired value is more clockwise than the digit.
-Make note of the Carry value of 1 for this Adjustment Angle.
+Make note of the Carry value of 1 for this Transfer Angle.

 Move the pointer to the inner index, and then rotate the inner wheel to select the Latitude minus the Declination, 54 - -11.25 = 65.25° We've rotate the wheel back again so that the pointer is horizontal to make it easier to read.